r-costa/sbml2hyb/README.md

 (i) As a typical stand-alone executable Windows application; download the [files](https://drive.google.com/drive/folders/1yBpSaXts-D1bMXjq8MO6AbJkOjSibOji?usp=share_link).
 After saving the Windows folder where you prefer on your computer, double-click the executable (.exe) file to open the tool.
 It works also on macOS system.

-(ii) As a Python package (pip installer); run the following command via pip: pip install -i https://test.pypi.org/pypi/ --extra-index-url https://pypi.org/simple sbml2hyb
+(ii) As a Python package (pip installer); run the following command via `pip`:
+`pip install -i https://test.pypi.org/pypi/ --extra-index-url https://pypi.org/simple sbml2hyb`
 - sbml2hyb is written in Python (requires version 3.8 or higher).
-- Alternatively, you can clone this GitHub repository to a location on your computer's file system and then run sbml2hyb.py from the command-line.
+- Alternatively, you can clone this GitHub repository to a location on your computer's file system and then run `sbml2hyb.py` from the command-line.

 After installing the package the user can simply import the library and call it.
 This is an example on how to use: